The panoramic view of Amberley, as seen from The Rook Retreat.

 Lewes Castle

-Steeped in history and brimming with character and charm, the County Town of Lewes sits just 10-miles from Brighton & Hove, surrounded by the beautiful South Downs countryside.
-It is home to an 11th Century Castle, Anne of Cleaves’ House and Harvey’s Brewery, plus it also enjoys a thriving antiques & art scene which have put the town on the map for anyone visiting Sussex.
+Steeped in history and brimming with character and charm, the county town of Lewes sits just 10-miles from Brighton & Hove, surrounded by the beautiful South Downs countryside.
+It is home to an 11th Century castle, Anne of Cleves’ house and the famous Harvey’s Brewery, plus it also enjoys a thriving antiques and art scene which have put the town on the map for anyone visiting Sussex.

 The very name ‘Lewes’ is synonymous with its annual Bonfire Night which is the largest November 5th event in the world.
 Carnival comes to town with pagan processions, traditions, costumes, fire sites and fireworks which attract people from far and wide – it’s quite the spectacle.